-If the investigation results in an officer being charged with a violation of department rules and regulations, you may be asked to testify in a departmental administrative hearing.
+If the investigation results in an employee(s) being charged with a violation of department rules and regulations, you may be asked to testify in a departmental administrative hearing.

-If the investigation shows that the complaint is unfounded or that the officer acted properly, the matter will be closed.
+If the investigation shows that the complaint is unfounded or that the employee(s) acted properly, the matter will be closed.

 It is unlawful to provide information in this matter which you do not believe to be true.

-You may contact the department/agency’s Internal Affairs Officer with any additional information or any questions you have about the case.
+You may contact the department/agency’s Professional Standards Unit with any additional information or any questions you have about the case.